Deliver superior customer experiences with an AI-driven platform for creating and deploying cognitive chatbots

 Rapidly develop, manage and deploy business apps, delivered as SaaS in the cloud

 As a product manager, what would constitute your “dream solution”?
 If you’re like me, you’re looking for something that, quite simply, makes your life easier.
 Something that streamlines processes, reduces admin, reduces costs and actually delivers measurable value and high level results.
-Enter our new DataDirect Cloud Service.
-Following an extensive beta period, general availability of the service was announced on August 6th, bringing the possibility of one source, infinite data access to everyone.
+Enter DataDirect Hybrid Data Pipeline, which brings the possibility of one source, infinite data access to everyone.

 View all posts from Dion Picco on the Progress blog.
 Connect with us about all things application development and deployment, data integration and digital business.